daattali/rsalad/README.md

 ```

 ### `dfCount()`: count number of rows per group
-Tabulate how many times each distinct value of a specific column gets repeated.
+Count how many times each distinct value of a data.frame column is observed.

 ```
 df <- data.frame(col = c(rep("a", 2), rep("b", 3)))